by Calculated Risk on 3/23/2020 09:04:00 AM

-From the Chicago Fed: Chicago Fed National Activity Index suggests economic growth fell substantially in April
+From the Chicago Fed: Chicago Fed National Activity Index Index Suggests Economic Growth Picked Up in February

 Click on graph for larger image.

-This suggests economic activity was in a recession starting in March (using the three-month average).
+This suggests economic activity was below the historical trend in February (using the three-month average).

 According to the Chicago Fed: